 Classes are taught in English and are recommended for intermediate level English Language Learners.

 Each course runs for 6 weeks and meets twice per week, for a total of 12 class meetings.

-Next course begins on Monday, January 25, 2021.
+Next course begins on Monday, May 17, 2021.
 Classes will meet every Monday and Thursday night from 7:00 pm to 8:00 pm.
-Last class meets March 4.
+Last class meets June 28.
+There will be no class on Memorial Day, Monday May 31.
 Classes will be taught online using Zoom.

 For more information, email email@example.com

 Are you curious about the USCIS Civics test?
 Click here to take a practice version.

 True to its founding identity, the United States is still a nation of immigrants.
 Inspired by New-York Historical’s Citizenship Project, this Netflix documentary short film depicts some of the many threads that continue to weave the tapestry that is America through the lens of five immigrants who are on their journey to U.S. citizenship.
 It is a reminder of its national motto E Pluribus Unum—Out of Many, One.